mathaou/JZODD/README.md

 **FUTURE WORK**

-Version 1.0 will have arpeggiate functionality, labels, save files, and visual representions of rhythm and chord changes on the currently underutilized but takes-up-more-than-half-of-the-screen canvas/ error output area.
+Version 1.0 will have arpeggiate functionality, labels, save files, and visual representations of rhythm and chord changes on the currently underutilized but takes-up-more-than-half-of-the-screen canvas/ error output area.